 Aside from the obvious solution of improving your smile, there is much more that dental work can do for you:

 - Fill in spaces between teeth.
-If you have lived most of your life with a gap between your two front teeth and don’t much care for it, your dentist can work to straighten the teeth so everything is uniform.
+If you have lived most of your life with a gap between your two front teeth and don’t much care for it, your dental can work to straighten the teeth so everything is uniform.

 - Correct your bite.
 Sometimes teeth don’t come down and meet as they are supposed to.
 This could happen following an illness or injury that causes your jaws to misalign, and your bite is consequently affected.
 Dental restoration can correct the problem so your jaws are back to normal.